Military career of Arthur Wellesley, 1st Duke of Wellington: Commissions and promotions

 Wellesley received his first commission by purchase.
 He was gazetted ensign on 7 March 1787, in the 73rd (Highland) Regiment of Foot, and became an aide-de-camp in October.
 He purchased his commission to lieutenant on 25 December 1787, in the 76th Regiment.
 As a junior officer he transferred to the 41st Regiment soon after to avoid duty in the East Indies, and in June 1789 transferred again, to the 12th (Prince of Wales's) Light Dragoons.
 He obtained his commission as captain on 30 June 1791, in the 58th (Rutlandshire) Regiment, having served the regulation minimum of three years, and again to major on 30 April 1793, in the 33rd (First Yorkshire West Riding) Regiment, having served six years.
 He purchased his final commission to lieutenant-colonel on 30 September 1793, at the age of 24.
 From there on further promotion could only be attained through seniority, per Army Regulations.

 In September 1794, Wellesley experienced his first taste of warfare, against the French at the Battle of Boxtel with the 33rd.
 His promotion to colonel, on 3 May 1796, came by seniority, and in June he was sent with the 33rd to India.
 In 1799 he fought in the Fourth Anglo-Mysore War, commanding three victorious actions with the East India Company army.

-In 1800, whilst serving as Governor of Mysore, Wellesley was tasked with suppressing an insurgency led by Dhoondiah Waugh, formerly a Patan soldier who had served under Tipu Sultan.
+In 1800, whilst serving as Governor of Mysore, Wellesley was tasked with suppressing an insurgency led by Dhoondiah Waugh, a former Mysorean soldier who had served under Tipu Sultan.
 After the fall of Seringapatam, Waugh had turned to brigandage, having raised a sizeable force composed of disbanded Mysorean soldiers, and raided villages along the Maratha–Mysore border.
 Waugh had also captured some British-held outposts and forts in Mysore, and was receiving the support of several Maratha killedars opposed to Company rule in India.
-This drew the attention of the East India Company administration, and Wellesley was given independent command of a combined British Army and East India Company force.
+This drew the attention of the East India Company, and Wellesley was given independent command of a combined British Army and East India Company force.
 In June 1800, with an army of 8,000 infantry and cavalry, Wellesley moved against Waugh, having learned that Waugh's forces numbered over 50,000, although the majority (around 30,000) were irregular light cavalry and unlikely to pose a serious threat.
 Throughout June–August 1800, Wellesley advanced through Waugh's territory, his troops escalading forts in turn and capturing each one with "trifling loss".
 Waugh continued to retreat, but his forces were rapidly deserting, he had no infantry and due to the monsoon weather flooding river crossings he could no longer outpace the British advance.
-On 10 September, at the Battle of Conaghul, Wellesley personally led a charge of 1,400 British dragoons and sepoy cavalry, in single line with no reserve, against Dhoondiah and his remaining 5,000 cavalry.
+On 10 September, at the Battle of Conagul, Wellesley personally led a charge of 1,400 British dragoons and sepoy cavalry, in single line with no reserve, against Dhoondiah and his remaining 5,000 cavalry.
 Dhoondiah was killed in action during the charge, and his body was discovered and taken to the British camp tied to a cannon.
 With this victory Wellesley's campaign was concluded, as British authority had been restored.